Vanshita-Singh1/Store-Analysis/README.md

-This is a Store Analysis Dashboard created in Excel
+This is a Store Analysis Dashboard for Vrinda Store which I have created using Excel

+Objective :
+To create a Annual Sales Report for 2022
+To analyze customer and sales growth in 2023

+Here users can view:
+Orders and Sales chart
-Here, you can view the orders, sales charts, top states where orders are maximum etc
+Top 5 states where orders are maximum
+Order status
+Number of orders with respect to gender

 Screenshot: